Croassdalie History, Family Crest & Coats of Arms

 Early History of the Croassdalie family

-Another 105 words (8 lines of text) covering the years 1379, 1688, 1737 and 1762 are included under the topic Early Croassdalie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croassdalie research.
+Another 53 words (4 lines of text) covering the years 1379, 1688, 1737 and 1762 are included under the topic Early Croassdalie History in all our PDF Extended History products and printed products wherever possible.

 Croassdalie Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Croassdalie has been recorded under many different variations, including Crossdale, Crosedill, Crosdale, Croasdale, Crossdell, Crosdell, Croasdell and many more.